doporg/dop/README.md

 and message service, which are able to provide some common functions for business Layer services.

 **Business layer**：This layer are partitioned into five services: testing, code, application management, pipeline management, and container image management.
 These services correspond to the various functions used by users, which are introduced later.
-[See more explanations about the design of the five services in this layer.](https://github.com/doporg/dop/blob/master/.doc/manual/mind-map.md)
+[See more explanations about the design of these services in this layer.](https://github.com/doporg/dop/blob/master/.doc/manual/mind-map.md)

 **Access Layer**：Access Layer is an API gateway, which mainly deals with two authentication processes: client OAuth 2.0 authentication and user authentication.